 The long lazy days of summer mark the time when individuals start turning their thoughts to much-anticipated summer vacations.
 It starts with choosing a destination: where in the world would be the best place for ultimate relaxation, where every minute of every day will provide for memories that will last a lifetime.
 Then comes the planning: the creation of the itinerary and figuring out what spots are the must-sees for a given destination.

-And then, of course, everyone’s least favorite part: packing Here is ten travel essentials to add to your packing list this summer for increased relaxation at your vacation destination.
+And then, of course, everyone’s least favorite part… packing.
+Here are ten travel essentials to add to your packing list this summer for increased relaxation at your vacation destination.
+And no matter where you are headed, be sure to pack one of our “Feel Nature” blends: Ocean, Forest, or Mountain, to help you enjoy a little piece of each destination while you travel!

 If you are going to be enjoying an active vacation, one of the best experiences this brings is the opportunity for exploration.
 In order to enjoy your time exploring, invest in a great backpack.
 The pack should be comfortable, lightweight, and feature a waist strap to reduce pressure on the back.
 A rainproof pack with a number of safe and secure pockets is highly recommended.